 - Evenings – going to bed 30 minutes later after you’ve worked on your goals.
 Or giving up watching TV every night to create time for your goals.

 - On your commute – For personal development, listen to podcasts or books, read, learn a language or learn tips that will help you increase your skills.
 If working on a weight loss or health goals, park further away and walk to work.

-- In your lunch break – At lunchtime, go for that walk, write in your journal, go to a gym class, do an online course.
+- In your lunch break – At lunchtime, go for that walk, write in your journal, go to a gym class, or do an online course.

 - Block out time – When you have a goal you really want to achieve, block out time in your day for this.
 It didn’t take my family long to realize that I was committed to my blogging goals.
 I commenced by blocking out 2 hours 4 nights a week to work on my blogging goals.